Hard Goods Rhizome Barrier

 where the plant is to be contained and then placing on edge our barrier

-underground pipe wrap tape or our plastic clamp assembly as shown.
+pipe wrap tape or our plastic clamp assembly as shown.
+Another method is

-Another method is by filling the trench with concrete.
-If the trenching
+by filling the trench with concrete.
+If the trenching seems excessive rent

-accomplished through drip irrigation and watering only the center of
+through drip irrigation and watering only the center of the plant.

 Order one clamp assembly per seam.
 Ideally, only one seam is necessary.